Stream / Download / Buy on Your Preferred Music Service

 CD Baby downloads now include MP3-320 and Lossless Audio Codec (FLAC) files for the best audio quality!
 You get all 3 file formats (MP3, MP3-320, & FLAC) for one price!

 After college, Eaton built his own recording studio and independent label, Eatin’ Records.
-In 1992, he released his debut solo jazz EP, The Switch, and in ‘94 he released Genocidal World, the debut album by his hard-hitting industrial rock band North.
-Throughout the 90s and early 2000s, Eaton played in several original bands and recorded scores of local artists in his studio.
+In 1992, he released his debut solo jazz EP, The Switch, and in ‘94 he released Genocidal World, the debut album by his band North.
+Throughout the 90s and early 2000s, Eaton played in several original bands and recorded scores of local artists in his studio including Dave Uhrich, Frank Catalano, Usurper, and Jeff Swan (Dark Star Records founder) to name a few.
 He earned the reputation as a premier sound engineer and producer who turns demos into commercial recordings.
 He’s also released 11 bands on his Eatin’ label including T.D.
 Clark, who toured with Bad Company and Ted Nugent while promoting his debut Eatin’ release, Personalities.
 Other credits include recording/producing the soundtrack for the Robin Hood Stunt Show (Time Warner Entertainment) at Six Flags theme park St. Louis, and recording/producing five tracks from the original motion picture soundtrack for Carnivore.

 In 2008, Eaton remastered and released the previously unreleased North demos as a new single, Murder Of The Minds, which continues to receive industry praise.
-Of course, Eaton’s latest album is a bit of a departure from his early adventures in music.
-Graphic Nature reveals a different facet – a rock/pop side distilled from the years of experience as a musician, engineer, producer and label owner.
-“This is the culmination of many years,” states Eaton, “and this album definitely reflects my growth and personal best to date."
+Then in 2011, he released his debut full-length rock album, Graphic Nature.
+A debut distilled from the years of experience as a musician, engineer, producer and label owner.